PLEASE READ OUR FULL PROFILE BEFORE APPLYING and be aware that we can only accommodate ONE person at a time for a maximum period of TEN days.

 Finally, my house is within walking distance of excellent transport links and the amenities of a small town.
 You can go to Santander – capital of Cantabria (35 minutes by train), with its bay bathed by the azure-blue waters of the Cantabrian Sea.
 You can also visit Santillana del Mar (4 km = 2.48 miles), labelled ‘the prettiest village in Spain’ by Jean-Paul Sartre.
 The closest medium town is Torrelavega (4.2 km = 2.60 miles), which has around 60,000 inhabitants.

-Regarding meals, we’ll offer you a healthy no-cook breakfast (coffee, tea, juice carton, cereal, muesli, oatmeal, homemade bread & jam, butter, honey, peanut butter, Marmite, fruit, yoghurt) and a nutritious and fulfilling lunch, because we prefer to have our main meal at lunchtime (around 2 p.m.).
+Regarding meals, we’ll offer you a healthy no-cook breakfast (coffee, tea, dairy or plant-based milk, juice carton, cereal, muesli, porridge, homemade or white bread, jam, marmalade, butter, honey, peanut butter, Marmite, fruit, yoghurt) and a nutritious and fulfilling lunch, because we prefer to have our main meal at lunchtime (around 2 p.m.).
 In the evening you can prepare something frugal, given that we aren’t used to having dinner.
-Of course, you’ll have leftovers from the lunch (I always prepare loads of food!), so you can help yourself.
+Of course, you’ll have plenty of leftovers from the lunch (I always prepare loads of food!), so you can help yourself.
 We aren’t the type of people who are stingy with food, please take a look at the glowing reviews from our past Workawayers.

-I go by bike everywhere and you may borrow a spare one we have, so that you can explore the well-kept and picturesque surroundings.
+I cycle everywhere and you may borrow a spare bike we have, so that you can explore the well-kept and picturesque surroundings.
+Some of our neighbours own dogs that usually ‘play bark’, so, if you can’t stand doggies barking, I don't think our village will be the ideal place for you.

 PLEASE ensure that you’ve read our profile THOROUGHLY and ask if there is anything you don’t understand.
 When writing your request, please mention a little more about yourself if not in your profile: What have you done since leaving school?
 Where are you from?
 Any skills?
 Education?
 Hobbies?